Array

 James Boock

-James Boock was born in Dunedin, New Zealand in 1990 and lives in London, UK.
-In 2013 he graduated from industrial design at Victoria University of Wellington, New Zealand.
-In the same year he started a masters in product design at the Royal College of Art, London, graduating in 2015.
-James is co-founder of the design studio Dubloon based in London, whose work exists within the realms of experience, interaction and product design.
-He also works as a freelance and contract designer in London for various design studios.
-HIs works have been exhibited for example in the Victoria & Albert Museum in London, in the gallery Stalla Libra in Sedrun, Switzerland or in the Science Museum of London.
+James Boock was born in Dunedin, New Zealand in 1990 and currently lives and works in London.
+In 2013, he completed his industrial design degree at the Victoria University of Wellington in New Zealand.
+He then completed a Master's degree in Product Design at the Royal College of Art in London.
+James Boock is co-founder of the London design studio "Dubloon" and also works as a freelancer for numerous design studios.
+His work has been exhibited at the Victoria and Albert Museum in London, the Stalla Libra Gallery in Sedrun, Switzerland and the Science Museum in London.